GreenNinjaDa/MonsterGame/ReadMe.txt

 A simple monster training game.

-Open index.html in a browser.
+Open index.html in a browser, or preferably host it using this command in a terminal:

+npx http-server -p 8000 -o

+Then connect to localhost:8000

 Credits:
 Game creator - Nathan Lewis